eclipse-edc/docs/developer/wip/for-contributors/data-plane/custom-data-plane.md

 }
 ```

-> When the data plane is registered is up to the implementors.
-This may be a manual operation as well as an in process routine.
+> It's up to the implementors to decide when the data plane gets registered.
+This may be a manual operation as well as automated in a process routine.

 The `@id` is the data plane's `component ID`, which identify a [logical](./data-plane-signaling/data-plane-signaling.md#5-data-plane-selection) data plane component.